 No two students are alike, which will require you to adjust your teaching to aid them.
 Here are the different methods we recommend for teaching piano in class.

 Learning to play a new instrument takes time and practice, and no two learners are the same.
 The ideal method for one student may not work for another because all of us are different.
-You may learn best by watching someone, but your friend may need to do a task themselves to wrap their mind around it.
+You may learn best by watching someone, but your students may need to approach the task themselves in order to wrap their minds around it.
 Learn about five different methods for teaching piano in class to help each of your students excel.

 The Faber & Faber method is another popular method, and some teachers even recommend it to students wanting to compose their own pieces.
 It explores pieces for various ages and types of learners and emphasizes that reading music requires note recognition, intervallic reading, and understating the keys.
 This helps students learn about the ideal hand positions as they familiarize themselves with the instrument.

 Many piano teachers recommend the primer level of the Bastien Method for young students new to the world of music because it dives deeper into musical theory.
 This method emphasizes the importance of performance, theory, and lessons to help students understand theoretical concepts in addition to how to play the piano.
 The Bastien method includes four levels, all of which have instructional books to provide students with the information they need.

 The Alfred piano teaching method is great for kids and adults diving into playing the piano and includes four main levels that teach the fundamentals.
 This method teaches students the piano with an interval-centered, reading-focused approach.
 Many music teachers use the Alfred method because it is for students of all ages.
 This is great when we consider that many instructors don’t solely teach one age group.
 However, there is a drawback: the books for the Alfred Method tend to move quite fast, which can be challenging for any student, regardless of age.